 3 Business Must-Haves for Omni-Channel Success

-The biggest challenge faced by retailers today is how to meet the consumer’s desire for a seamless, consistent buying experience, regardless of how they decide to make a purchase.
+Before we talk about the Omni-Channel success, let’s talk about the biggest challenge faced by retailers today that is how to meet the consumer’s desire for a seamless, consistent buying experience, regardless of how they decide to make a purchase.

 Take this scenario for example:

 A senior citizen wants to buy a new pair of sneakers.
 They are texted a recommendation by a grandchild, and then they drive to the physical store to make a purchase.
 On the other hand, that same grandchild might spend weeks perusing online reviews, via a smartphone and desktop computer, adding and abandoning various styles in their cart, only to buy the same pair of sneakers solely based on an enticing email offer.